SildCave/SildCave/README.md

 - 👋 Hi, I’m @SildCave
-- 👀 I’m interested in os programming
+- 👀 I’m interested in writing whatever comes to my mind
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning logic gates and stuff
 - 💞️ I’m looking to collaborate on some rust project
 - 📫 How to reach me SildCave#8430